Psychology, B.A. (Madrid)

 - PSY 1010 General Psychology

-- One course from each of the following areas:
+Select a minimum of one course in each of the following areas:

 Psychology graduates work in a wide variety of contexts, including clinical, legal, organizational, educational and research settings in both the private and public sector.
 They can also pursue graduate studies in specific professional areas, such as clinical, counseling, forensic, experimental and industrial-organizational psychology.
 In addition, a degree in psychology prepares students for careers in fields such as health care, human resources, education, law and business.